 The County-approved project raises substantial issues concerning compliance with the LCP standards designed to protect creek and riparian ESHA resources, agriculture, and water quality.
 As approved, new development would be allowed to within 70 feet of the onsite riparian corridor, when a 100-foot minimum setback is required by the LCP to adequately protect these resources, and the minimum required riparian ESHA setback has been adjusted downward without the proper findings.
 The Countyapproved project does not adequately maintain agricultural lands and does not adequately limit prime agricultural land conversion.
-The County-approved public tours, tasting, and sales are not allowed by the LCP at this location (and waiving the LCP's special use standards to allow for them is not appropriate), and the special events were authorized absent the required LCP analysis and agricultural conservation easements.
-Such special uses are not compatible with preserving rural character, protecting agricultural areas from incursion of inappropriate urban-type uses that could lead to (directly and indirectly) agricultural conversion, and addressing the LCP's fundamental priority objective of keeping rural agricultural areas rural and agricultural.
+The County-approved public tours, tasting, and sales are not allowed by the LCP at this location absent a finding that the standard is "unnecessary or ineffective", as required by CZLUO Section 23.08.012(b)(1) (and waiving the LCP's special use standards to allow for them is not appropriate), and the special events were authorized absent the required LCP analysis and agricultural conservation easements.
+Such special uses are only not compatible with preserving rural character, protecting agricultural areas from incursion of inappropriate urban-type uses that could lead to (directly and indirectly) agricultural conversion, and addressing the LCP's fundamental priority objective of keeping rural agricultural areas rural and agricultural subject to demonstrated findings (not made by the County).
 Water quality impacts from site runoff and winery wastewater have also not been adequately addressed.
 In sum, although a certain type of winery project can be found consistent with the LCP at this location, issues are raised with the County approval because there are feasible, less environmentally damaging alternative project use, designs and configurations that better meet LCP requirements.
 Therefore, the Commission finds that a substantial issue exists with respect to the County-approved project's conformance with the certified San Luis Obispo County LCP and takes jurisdiction over the